James-Loewen/RPi-Availability-Tracker/README.md

 ```bash
 [1]+  Stopped                 nohup python -u {path to repo}/RPi-Availability-Tracker/track.py >> rpi_inventory.log 2>> rpi_tracking_errors.log
 ```
-The number in backets is the job ID.
+The number in brackets is the job ID.
 You can also get this by using the jobs command.
 To move your process to the background, simply run the command:
 ```bash
 bg 1
 ```